 Without having a copy of the lease agreement and knowing more about the nature of the loss and the causation of the fire, it is extremely difficult to provide a meaningful and reliable answer to your question.
 I would advise that you speak with an attorney with whom you have previously worked or...Read more »

 If the company is an "C corp." or "Subchapter S" corporation, you would transfer stock.
 If the company is an LLC, you would transfer membership units.
 Membership units are not technically stock or shares but perform the same legal function.
-You should consult a business formation lawyer to assist...Read more »
+You should consult a business...Read more »

 This can be done, you should call a lawyer to assist, real estate attorneys like myself routinely take care of these matters.
 You will need to have a deed prepared and have the deed recorded with the Cook County recorder if the home is in Cook County.
 A lawyer can explain the banks statement to...Read more »